 Configuring data processing

-Panel for configuration of the processing is accessible from the New measurement configuration panel shown in Figure A.9 or from batch processing panel ###.
+Panel for configuration of the processing is accessible from the New measurement configuration panel shown in Figure A.9 or from batch processing panel Figure A.19 (see section A.1.3.g).
 There are two main modes of processing which are selected by the page selector.
 The RAW command is a simple debugging mode which enables user to simply type in or load m-code to execute on the raw measured sample data (see panel shown in Figure A.12).

 The other and preferred option is the QWTB mode, which is shown in Figure A.13.
 When the panel is opened, TWM will fetch the available List of algorithms from QWTB distribution linked in the panel GNU Octave/Matlab configuration panel in Figure A.4.
 Note this operation may take some time during which the controls will be grayed.
 The algorithms may be reloaded manually by pressing the RELOAD ALGs button.
 Note the actual displayed list is not full list of QWTB algorithms.
-It is intendedly limited by filtering file (see [11] for details):
+It is intentionally limited by the filtering file (see [12] for details):

 .\ocprog\qwtb_list.info